Ruben Amorim: Man Utd boss says club redundancies is down to lack of success on the pitch and urges his club to improve

 Should Amorim's side suffer another defeat on Wednesday night, then the club would sit 10 points above the relegation zone.

-Asked if the Monday announcement makes it harder to win matches, Amorim said: "It's hard enough!
+When asked whether the announcement would make it even harder for his side to win games, Amorim added: "It's hard enough!

 "This year was like really hard for everybody.
 We did - as a club - a lot of changes.
 Then when you are doing changes, if you have a football team who is playing well and winning games, it's easier for the fans and everybody to feel that changes.